 If I pass the first part (the LEED Green Associate exam) but not the second (the specialty exam), can I call myself a LEED Green Associate?

 No. If you pass only the first part of the LEED AP exam, you are not a LEED Green Associate.
 This is because you applied to be a LEED AP.
-With that application, you have three attempts to pass the both parts of the LEED AP exam.
+With that application, you must pass the both parts of the LEED AP exam.

-If you would like to become a LEED Green Associate, you must contact customer service with the request.
-Please note that you will be subject to the $50 Green Associate application fee and will have to agree to the LEED Green Associate Terms and Conditions and CMP requirements.
+If you would like to earn the LEED Green Associate credential, you must contact customer service with the request.
+Please note that you will have to agree to the LEED Green Associate Terms and Conditions and CMP requirements.

 - How is project experience assessed within the LEED AP exam?

-- How much does it cost to take the LEED Green Associate exam?
+- How much does it cost to take the LEED AP exam?

 Can't find what you're looking for?Ask a question